alexwems1/Insured-Analysis/README.md

 ![](README_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-A more exhaustive analysis of each variable as well as the relationship of one to the other can be found at in the `lol.R` file.
+A more exhaustive analysis of each variable as well as the relationship of one to the other can be found at in the `Insured-Analysis.R` file.

 ### Correlation with the variable payments